Rediscover Climate Change during Global Warming Slowdown via Wasserstein Stability Analysis: Introduction

 How climate system evolves with time is one of the essential topics in climate science.
 The Intergovernmental Panel on Climate Change Sixth Assessment Report (IPCC AR6) pointed out that the global mean of surface air temperature (SAT) follows a general warming trend since 20th century, which is mainly attributed to the human influence.
 Consequently, considerable work is devoted to discussing the mean temperature warming trend and its spatial distribution \cite{Delworth2000,Delworth2015,Huang2017,Li2015}.

-Mean value is one of the most significant statistical characteristics of climate data, as it represents the overall energy condition and even the low-frequency variability of the climate system.
-However, the human-induced mean value warming of SAT may be partially countered by internal variability or external forcing.
-Thus, the warming trend is not always strong and rising at the same pace.
-As a result, the mean value change, especially the mean value trend, cannot give sufficient information about climate change.
-During 1998 - 2013 period, global mean surface temperature experienced a slower increase, which is referred to as "global warming hiatus" in some studies \cite{Modak2021,Douville2015,Kosaka2013,Lee2015,Delworth2015,England2014,Li2015}.
-However, during this period, a series of climate changes are still recorded, such as extreme events \cite{Johnson2018} and La-Nina-like Pacific temperature pattern \cite{Kosaka2013}.
-Unfortunately, it is difficult to detect these climate change signals by trend or mean value analysis since the relevant signals during the warming slowdown period are pretty weak.
-Thus the observational climate change signal during the slowdown period is challenging to detect.
-This issue is mainly because mean value only uses partial information (first moment) from climate data and does not reflect the whole climate change picture.
-Naturally, one may ask a further question: how can we detect the climate change signal when the mean value roughly remains constant and there is no significant trend?
+The mean value is one of the most significant statistical characteristics of the data set, as it represents the overall energy condition and even the low-frequency variability of the climate system.
+However, the human-induced mean value warming of SAT may be partially countered by internal variability or external forcing, thus the warming trend is not always strong and rising at the same pace.
+As a result, the mean value change, especially the trend based on mean value, cannot give sufficient information about climate change.
+In the first decade of the 21st century, global warming decelerates significantly \cite{Modak2021,Lee2015,Delworth2015,England2014,Li2015}.
+However, during the period, a series of climate change are still recorded, such as extreme events \cite{Johnson2018} and La-Nina-like Pacific temperature pattern \cite{Kosaka2013}.
+Unfortunately, it is difficult to detect these climate change signals by trend or mean value analysis since the relevant signals during the warming slowdown period are quite weak.
+Recently, a new mathematical tool from optimal transport, called Wasserstein distance (W-distance), sheds more light on this question.